Brekalo/Google-Capstone-Project-Analyzing-Cyclistic-Bike-Share-Data-with-Data-Analytics/README.md

 *By systematically addressing each of these points, we can assure the data's quality and prepare it for insightful analysis.*

 ## :white_large_square: ANALYZE & SHARE
+**Guiding Questions for Enhanced Data Analysis:**

+At this phase of our study, we seek to explore the dynamics of bike usage among Cyclistic's annual members versus casual riders.
+Our analysis will dissect the following key dimensions to uncover distinct patterns of utilization:

+- **Ride Volume**: Assessing the total number of rides undertaken by each group.
+- **Average Ride Duration**: Calculating the typical length of rides to identify usage intensity.
+- **Bike Type Preferences**: Evaluating the preference for different types of bikes between the two groups.
+- **Usage Patterns Over Time**: Analyzing how usage varies across different times of day, days of the week, months, and seasons.
+- **Popular Stations**: Identifying the most frequented stations to understand spatial preferences.

+Through this detailed analysis, we aim to provide insights into the differing behaviors and preferences between annual members and casual riders, contributing to targeted strategy development for Cyclistic.

+## Counts and Percentages of Bike Types Used

 ## :white_large_square: ACT